best data visualization tool

 • Shortage of editing and design features.

-Explore igmGuru's Tableau training program to become Data Visualizaton experts.
+Explore igmGuru's Tableau training program to become a Data Visualization expert.

 2. QlikView

 It integrates data from many different sources like spreadsheets, databases and much more.
-A single platform lets users access as well as analyze data spread throughout the company.
+A single platform lets users access and analyze data spread throughout the company.
 It also comes with many advanced analytics features like data mining, statistical analysis and predictive analytics.

 Benefits